 What are Safety Messages?

-Generally, Safety Messages for the day could be a set of instructions, directive, reminder or tip, that provides timely, positional and situation related information to further foster safety in the workplace.
+Generally, Safety Messages for the day could be a set of instructions, directives, reminders, or tips that provide timely, positional, and situation-related information to further foster safety in the workplace.
 It aims at re-awakening consciousness and enforcing safe actions in the workplace.

 It has been understood that sharing Safety Messages daily has lots of benefits, which are: